How Children Use Play to Express Their Emotions

 Play becomes less and less of a part of adults’ lives as they age, but playing means the world to children and serves an important role in their development.
 Showing kids they can use play as a tool to express emotions could be a game-changer for children who feel misunderstood.
 Play and emotions go hand in hand during childhood development.

 Adults should try to avoid suppressing a child’s expression of emotions.
 Doing so teaches children to bottle up what they feel, which can lead to poor coping mechanisms later on in life.
-Instead, adults can focus on giving kids opportunities to redirect their feelings and express them in a healthy way so they can work through their feelings non-destructively.
+Instead, adults can focus on giving kids opportunities to redirect their feelings and healthily express them so they can work through their feelings non-destructively.
 This helps children discover and develop the tools to continue using positive coping mechanisms in the future.

-A well-stocked, exciting playground serves as an excellent option for one of a child’s emotional development tools.
+A well-stocked and exciting playground serves as an excellent option for one of a child’s emotional development tools.
 Only a child’s imagination limits the possibilities for constructive play.
 Playgrounds give children a space to put their imaginations into practice and develop both physically and mentally.
-Playing outside in a safe space offers many social, emotional and physical benefits, and even 15 minutes of free-play can reset a child’s emotional state.
+Playing outside in a safe space offers many social, emotional, and physical benefits, and even 15 minutes of free play can reset a child’s emotional state.
 Having an accessible, safe playground gives kids the opportunity to play freely and pursue the development they need to become healthy, emotionally balanced adults in the future.

 Keep Playtime Exciting With Little Tikes Commercial

-A playground gives children the opportunity to be and discover themselves, all while spending time learning alongside others.
-Build a playground kids are excited to use so they have a safe space to help develop their emotional awareness.
+A playground gives children the opportunity to be and discover their emotions, all while spending time learning alongside others.
+Building a playground kids are excited to use encourages them to play and gives them a safe space to help develop their emotional awareness.

-If you’re looking for playground equipment that allows children to express themselves and learn vital communication skills through play, contact Little Tikes Commercial today to learn more about how we create safe and exciting environments for kids to grow.
+If you’re looking for playground equipment that allows children to express themselves and learn vital communication skills through play, contact Little Tikes Commercial today!
+Our expert team is happy to help you learn more about how we create safe and exciting environments for kids to grow and assist you in choosing the right equipment for your needs.